warwickcoding/frontend/session_8/README.md

 ---------------------
 This is a new area in CSS that we haven't come across yet.
 Before CSS3, we had to use the block model with floats (covered in Session 5).
 The flexible block is arguably an easier to use alternative to floats when it comes to positioning elements in a page.
 This also makes it easier to position child elements within a `div`.

+Understandably, positioning in CSS could be quite annoying and this is why we're learning about this new topic!

 Flexbox game
 ------------